Sustainable Living Center Oregon

 For the hardcore Chinook Salmon enthusiast who has his own boat, motor, fishing poles, and bait, we do not offer very few services

-For a family or group that has their own fishing equipment and wants to share his fishing passion with his family or group, we offer the SiletzBatCat.
+For a family or group that has their own fishing equipment and wants to share his fishing passion with his family or group, we offer the Fishing-Cat.

-A SiletzBayCat consist of two Canoes or Kayaks.
+A Fishing-Cat consists of two Canoes or Kayaks.

 Our superstructure converts two kayaks or two canoes into one catamaran.
 The structural integrity of this system has been proven on expeditions worldwide.

-When crossing rough or open stretches of water, our Catamaran offers incredible stability: the rig is virtually ‘untippable’ and gives fishermen a good platform to fish.
+When crossing rough or open stretches of water, our Catamaran offers incredible stability: the rig is virtually ‘untippable’ and gives fishermen an excellent platform to fish.

 It is the best way for a group or family to have the experience of getting the big Chinook Salmon.

-Our SiletzBayCats opens new horizons and adds new dimensions to the exciting world of Salmon Fishing for any family or group.
+Our Fishing-Cats opens new horizons and adds new dimensions to the exciting world of Salmon Fishing for any family or group.

 Some folks don’t have the coordination to keep a canoe steady in the water.
 Some families have small children that can’t paddle for themselves.
-And still others may be perfectly capable of paddling a normal canoe, but they want to enjoy the crabbing venture with friends.
+And still, others may be perfectly capable of paddling a regular canoe, but they want to enjoy the crabbing venture with friends.

 Our Catamaran is efficient at keeping paddlers of different strengths from separating — don’t worry about leaving weaker paddlers behind in your wake.

-Hypothermia is a physical condition that occurs when the body’s core temperature falls below a normal 98.6° F (37° C) to 95° F (35° C) or cooler.
+Hypothermia is a physical condition that occurs when the body’s core temperature falls below an average 98.6° F (37° C) to 95° F (35° C) or more relaxed.
 Think of hypothermia as the opposite of heat stroke.
 Cold water dangerously accelerates the onset and progression of hypothermia since body heat can be lost 25 times faster in cold water than in cold air.
 Hypothermia affects the body’s core – the brain, heart, lungs, and other vital organs.
-Even a mild case of hypothermia diminishes a victim’s physical and mental abilities, thus increasing the risk of accidents.
+Even mild hypothermia diminishes a victim’s physical and mental abilities, thus increasing the risk of accidents.
 Severe hypothermia may result in unconsciousness and possibly death.
 About 600 people in the U.S. die of hypothermia each year.